Whatsapp Icon

 When Might Iron Supplementation be Necessary?

 Iron supplementation should only be considered when there's a confirmed diagnosis of iron deficiency anemia, determined through blood tests.
 In such cases, supplements can play a crucial role in restoring iron levels and alleviating the symptoms of anemia.
-However, it's essential that this is done under close medical supervision to ensure that iron levels are carefully monitored and maintained within a safe range.
+However, this must be done under close medical supervision to ensure that iron levels are carefully monitored and maintained within a safe range.

 Alternative Sources of Iron